Aqcuire

 Flows

-From the default view for the Data Acquisition module, you can see all the DAQ flows within your current environment.
+From the default view for the Acquire module, you can see all the Acquisition flows within your current environment.

 A list of all DAQ flows in Neo - Tiberius - Integration.